Jacqoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script to display smiley
+Display the content of a file